qiyunlab/binarena/README.md

 - Press `M` to toggle between selection and masking modes.
 In the latter scenario, polygon-selected contigs will be directly masked.
 - Press `P` to take a screenshot of the current view.
 - Press `O` to reset the plot view.
+- Press `Space` to add selected contigs to the current bin.
+If no bin is selected, a new bin will be created.

 ## Input files